Athletic and Wellness Levy - Building new Athletic and Wellness Centre

 This fee is charged each semester to cover the cost of the graduation and convocation service, enrolment verification letters, sessional validation stickers and replacement of T2202A tax receipt.

 Student Centre Building Fund/Facilities Fee

-The Student Centre Building Fund/Facilities Fee is charged each semester to contribute the development of student-centre facilities and support the facility operations of the Progress Campus and Ashtonbee Student Centres.
+The Student Centre Building Fund/Facilities Fee is charged each semester to contribute the development of student-centred facilities and support the facility operations of the Progress Campus and Ashtonbee Student Centres.
 These operations would include overhead costs, furniture and equipment renewal and building improvements.